 »Seattle Seahawks coach Pete Carroll confirmed that WR Josh Gordon (knee) has been cleared to practice and will do so this week.
 Carroll also said that the team plans to wait and see how Gordon fits in before fully wokring him into the gameplan.

 » The Los Angeles Rams announced that WR Brandin Cooks (concussion) has been upgraded to day-to-day and LB Clay Matthews (broken jaw) is expected to return to the practice field this week.
 Cooks was injured early in the Week 8 matchup against the Bengals; it was his second concussion this season (Week 5 vs. Seahawks).
 Matthews hasn't played since getting injured in Week 5.
 The Rams will face the Steelers in Week 10 after being having their bye last week.

 » Tampa Bay Buccaneers coach Bruce Arians said he expects tight end O.J.
 Howard to return this week.
 Howard missed the previous two games with a hamstring injury.

-»The Oakland Raiders released linebacker Brandon*Marshall* nd activated cornerback Isaiah Johnson* tothe active roster.
-Oakland coach Jon Gruden said offensive tackle rent Brown (kne) and cornerback Dayl Worley (Achiles) are getting MRIs on Monday, while defensive end Arde Key might have a broken foot.
+»The Oakland Raiders released linebacker Brandon*Marshall* and activated cornerback Isaiah Johnson to the active roster.
+Oakland coach Jon Gruden said offensive tackle Trent Brown (knee) and cornerback Daryl Worley (Achilles) are getting MRIs on Monday, while defensive end Arden Key might have a broken foot.